What are my divorce options?

 * In the United States, each individual has the right to represent themself in court.

-There are a number of things you need to know before you make the decision to choose Do-it-Yourself Divorce:
+There are a number of things you need to know before you make the decision to choose do-it-yourself divorce:

+- You will both have a high level of control over your result.
 This is because you and your spouse will be deciding on all of the conditions of your divorce.

+- A high level of trust would need to exist between the two of you.
 This is because you and your spouse need to come to an agreement on all pertinent issues.

+- You must both be willing to work together and you must both be willing to compromise.
 In a divorce, you'll need to "give to get," but doing so may be challenging depending on how you're feeling about your spouse.

+- You must be ready to invest a high level of emotional capital.
 The divorce process is not easy to navigate and can get very stressful.

+- You could inadvertently agree to something that is not fair or in your best interests or the best interests of your children.
 This will be dependent in part on your knowledge of divorce issues in your particular state (parenting plan / time sharing, child support, alimony which is referred to as spousal support in some states and maintenance or spousal maintenance in others, marital property division which is referred to as community property in some states and equitable distribution in others) as well as your financial acumen and knowledge of the financial issues relevant to your situation.

 Or, if there is a power imbalance between you and your spouse, one of you might give in just to make the process be over and done with instead of standing up for yourself to get what is fair.

-Especially if “you don’t know what you don’t know.”
+- You could forget to discuss critical relevant issues.
+Especially if “you don't know what you don't know.”
 This can lead to one of two problems.
 Either your settlement being rejected by the courts, forcing you to retain an attorney to fix any issues with it, or a hole in your agreement that won't become apparent until some point in the future when it's too late.

+- Your agreement may not be as thorough as you want it to be.
 This will depend on your knowledge of the surrounding issues and subject matter relevant to your case, your ability to clearly spell out the details of your agreement, and your skill level in drafting the required paperwork.

-The process could become confrontational if your case is more complex or problematic.
+- The process could become confrontational if your case is more complex or problematic.

 Do-it-Yourself Divorce is the lowest cost option.
 The only fees you'll pay are those directly related to the paperwork and court filing process.